NatSyl/NatSyl.github.io/content/projects.md

 ## Selection of Projects

 Here are just a few creative highlights that I have devised, managed and delivered.
-They were developed from customer insights and having a clear strategy, right through to execution.
+They were developed from customer insights and having a clear strategy

 ### Kingfisher PLC